Follow The Prince

 Phil Baxter is native to California, growing up in the central valley where he studied winemaking at Fresno State.
 He moved to the Napa Valley just before 1969 when he started his career under the tutelage of Bill Bonetti at the Charles Krug Winery.
 Phil oversaw the development of the Souverain Napa operation and was the head winemaker at Rutherford Hill Winery for the first ten years.
 He then moved to the Dry Creek Valley as the winemaker at Domaine-Michel.
 In 1989 Phil started his own business with the Philippe-Lorraine label in honor of his maternal grandparents, Philippe and Lorraine Segrais.
 Direct descendants of France, but more recently from the isle of Mauritius, they were the source of much of his love of wine and the old world.
 Now, together with his youngest son, he focuses most of his energy on Philippe-Lorraine and Baxter their new single vineyard label.

-Pinot Noir has been sourced from Toulouse Vineyard in the Anderson Valley and Oppenlander Vineyard in Comptche, just north of the Anderson Valley in Mendocino County, but vineyard sources have varied over the years.
+Pinot Noir has been sourced from Toulouse Vineyard in the Anderson Valley and Oppenlander Vineyard in Comptche, just north of the Anderson Valley in Mendocino County, but vineyard sources have included those in Mendocino Ridge, and have varied over the years.
 The wines are sold online through the winery's website.

 Reviewed Wines